Thomas Brackett Reed: Legal and U.S. Navy career (1860–1865)

 As a senior, Reed reversed a previously mediocre academic record to lead his class; he finished fifth in the graduating class of 1860 and was elected to Phi Beta Kappa.
 Abandoning any interest in ministry, he spent the next years doing odd jobs and studying law.
 He taught school in Portland for a year before moving to California in 1861.
 He was admitted to the bar in San Jose on September 8, 1863, after an examination by eminent California attorney William T. Wallace.
 While in San Jose, he delivered pro-Union speeches and signed a letter from sixteen members of the bar endorsing judge Samuel Bell McKee for re-election to the bench, citing McKee's determination to "uphold the Administration in its present efforts to suppress the rebellion and sustain the Constitution and laws of the United States."
 However, he soon returned to Portland, deciding "nature never intended any man to live [in California], only to dig gold and get himself out of it, and to shudder in dreams ever afterwards."

 On his return to Maine, Reed joined the law offices of Howard and Strout as a clerk.
 He joined the United States Navy in April 1864, winning an appointment as acting assistant paymaster on the recommendation of Senator Fessenden.
 He served in that role, primarily on the gunboat USS Sibyl on the Mississippi and Tennessee rivers, until honorably discharged in late 1865.
 When a Reed supporter later pointed out his opponents boasted of their war records, he retorted, "Tell them I kept a grocery on a gunboat down in Louisiana in wartime."

+After the war, he was elected as a companion of the Maine Commandery of the Military Order of the Loyal Legion of the United States.